talonvoice/docs/source/introduction.rst

 1. Install `Talon <https://talonvoice.com>`_.
 2. Run the Talon app.
 3. Add some scripts to ``~/.talon/user`` to voice commands and other behaviour (see the `Getting Scripts`_ section below).
 4. If you have Dragon, start it up and then say "Go to sleep".
-If you don't have Dragon, you will be using the free
+If you don't have Dragon, you will be using the free engine which is enabled by default.
 5. ``tail -f ~/.talon/talon.log`` for debug output
 6. Further reading: `Dwighthouse's Unofficial Docs <https://github.com/dwighthouse/unofficial-talonvoice-docs>`_.